-- (1) Set the TIE bit in the SS0ER register to 1 (enable transmit data register empty interrupt request) and the TE bit to 1 (enable data transmission).
-When setting these bits, the TDRE bit in the SS0SR register becomes 1 (no data left in the SS0TDR register), and at the same timing as (5) in Slave Reception, a transmit data register empty interrupt occurs. - (2) In the transmit data register empty interrupt handling, write the first frame of data to the SS0TDR register.
-When writing, the TDRE bit becomes 0 (unsent data left in the SS0TDR register). - (3) After transferring the first frame of data to the transmit/receive shift register, the TDRE bit becomes 1, and a transmit data register empty interrupt occurs. - (4) The data is transmitted when a clock is input to the SSCK0 pin. - (5) In the transmit data register empty interrupt handling, write the second frame of data to the SS0TDR register. - (6) After transferring the second frame of data to the transmit/receive shift register, the TDRE bit becomes 1, and a transmit data register empty interrupt occurs. - (7) In the transmit data register empty interrupt handling, set the TIE bit to 0 (disable transmit data register empty interrupt request) and the TEIE bit in the SS0ER register to 1 (enable transmit end interrupt request).
-Write the last frame of data to the SS0TDR register. - (8) After transferring the last frame of data to the transmit/receive shift register, the TDRE bit becomes 1, but because the TIE bit is 0, a transmit data register empty interrupt does not occur. - (9) When the last bit is transmitted, if the TDRE bit is 1, the TEND bit in the SS0SR register becomes 1 (transmission is completed), and a transmit end interrupt occurs. - (10) In the transmit end interrupt handling, set the TEND bit to 0 (transmission continues), the TE bit to 0 (disable data transmission), and the TEIE bit to 0 (disable transmit end interrupt request).
+- [1] At the same timing as [5] in Slave Reception, a transmit data register empty interrupt occurs, the TIE bit in the SS0ER register should be set to 1 (enable transmit data register empty interrupt request), the TE bit should be set to 1 (enable data transmission) and the TDRE bit in the SS0SR register becomes 1 (no data left in the SS0TDR register). - [2] In the transmit data register empty interrupt handling, write the first frame of data to the SS0TDR register.
+When writing, the TDRE bit becomes 0 (unsent data left in the SS0TDR register). - [3] After transferring the first frame of data to the transmit/receive shift register, the TDRE bit becomes 1, and a transmit data register empty interrupt occurs. - [4] Data is transmitted when a clock is input to the SSCK0 pin while the $\overline{SCS0}$ pin is held low. - [5] In the transmit data register empty interrupt handling, write the second frame of data to the SS0TDR register. - [6] After transferring the second frame of data to the transmit/receive shift register, the TDRE bit becomes 1, and a transmit data register empty interrupt occurs. - [7] In the transmit data register empty interrupt handling, set the TIE bit in the SS0ER register to 0 (disable transmit data register empty interrupt request) and the TEIE bit to 1 (enable transmit end interrupt request).
+Write the last frame of data to the SS0TDR register. - [8] After transferring the last frame of data to the transmit/receive shift register, the TDRE bit becomes 1, but because the TIE bit is 0, a transmit data register empty interrupt does not occur. - [9] When the last bit is transmitted, if the TDRE bit is 1, the TEND bit in the SS0SR register becomes 1 (transmission is completed), and a transmit end interrupt occurs. - [10]In the transmit end interrupt handling, set the TEND bit to 0 (transmission continues), the TE bit to 0 (disable data transmission), and the TEIE bit to 0 (disable transmit end interrupt request).